 Sowing and Planting

-Whether you are a keen organic gardener or if you simply want to save a bit of money, sowing a comfrey bed now will provide you with organic fertiliser all year.
+If you are a keen organic gardener, or simply want to save some money, sowing a comfrey bed now will provide you with organic fertiliser all year.
 The leaves can be harvested several times a season and can be used as a compost activator, turned into liquid fertiliser, or used as a nutrient releasing mulch.

-It’s your last chance to plant bare-root fruit trees this month.
+March is the last month for planting bare-root fruit trees.
 Prepare the soil before planting by loosening it with a fork to eliminate compaction and improve drainage.
 The structure of heavy or sandy soils can also be improved by incorporating some organic matter.